Skylarking: Session difficulties

 Rundgren had listened to The Big Express and concluded that the group had "lost track" of their studio indulgences.
 His style of embracing technical mistakes without allowing the members a chance to fix them was also a source of contention.
 Partridge often stated that this was because Rundgren wanted to spend as little money as possible, while Moulding said: "I don't believe that was the only reason.
 You could tell, that was his working method.
 He liked to do it because he's of the opinion—and I think I am as well—that the best take is where the band is running through while the engineer's trying to get a sound!
 That's the take that should be recorded, you know."
 At times when Partridge wanted to improve some part of the music, Rundgren would respond saying "Andy, it won't necessarily be 'better' – it'll just be different."

 The band routinely played the theme from The Munsters whenever they could see Rundgren arriving to the studio.
-According to Partridge, Rundgren never realized the joke was at his resemblance to Herman Munster.
+According to Partridge, Rundgren never realized this was a joke at his resemblance to Herman Munster.
 In spite of all the difficulties, Rundgren said the album "ultimately ... sounds like we were having a great time doing it.
 And at times we were having a good time."
 Based on the stories written about Skylarking, Partridge became known for being difficult to work with.
 Initially, he considered that he may have been wrong in his perception of the sessions.
 He later consulted with other artists who worked with Rundgren, only to find that "nine times out of ten they’ll say, 'Fuckin' hell, he was like that with us!'"
 After an argument about a bass part, Moulding stipulated that Partridge be banned from the studio while he finished recording his parts.
 In 1997, Moulding called it the "only real argument" between him and Partridge in the band's history.